BASEBALL POP UP CARDS

 Naturally, pop up cards depicting baseball players and scenes from the game started being produced in the 1890s.
 One of the earliest known examples is an 1898 Goodwin & Company cigarette card featuring a lithographed image of Cap Anson that pops up when unfolded.
 Other early baseball pop up cards showcased whole teams or stadium scenes that would spring to life in three dimensions.
 While production of these collectibles was still somewhat crude by today’s standards, they captivated children and adults alike with their novelty.

-Read also: DISCOUNT BASEBALL CARDS NEAR ME
+Read also: LEAF GUM BASEBALL CARDS

 The golden age of baseball pop up cards is widely considered to be the 1930s-1950s.
 During this time, advances in lithography and die cutting allowed for incredibly detailed and vibrant pop ups.
 Major tobacco brands like Fleer, Topps, and Bowman produced elaborate sets that captured the stars and moments from each season.
 Icons like Babe Ruth, Ted Williams, and Jackie Robinson were frequently featured on cards with intricate multi-layered designs.
 Stadiums, uniforms, and action shots were also commonly recreated in three dimensions.